8i-ght/8i-ght/README.md

 <p>
 Hi, my name is Kayden Roberts I am a Freshman Student majoring in Computer Science at Southeast Missouri State University in Cape Girardeau Missouri.
 Before College, I went to Cape Central High School and took a computer coding & programming course at the Cape Career and Technology Center.

-Currently, as a student at SEMO, I have a 3.6 GPA, graduating from Cape Central High School I had a 3.5 GPA.
 I have taken a several computer classes at my high school to further my knowledge of software.
-One of my ultimate goals to help advance the field of machine learning and learn the extent of how powerful AI could become in the future.
+Currently, I enjoy working in python and experimenting with AI.
+This ties into one of my ultimate goals to help advance the field of machine learning and learn the extent of how powerful AI could become in the future.

 I am looking forward to working as a Software Engineer in the future and furthering my knowledge of programming.
 I do not think that this field will be dying out anytime soon even with the rise of AI threatening to take about programmers jobs.
 </p>